luizricardomaciel/landing-page/README.md

 # landing-page
-project for HTML and CSS development
+project for HTML and CSS development.